kiwids0220/kiwids0220.github.io/_posts/2024-03-31-Hypervisor From Scratch.md

 ```
 ### Creating Custom Virtual Machine Monitor (VMM)

+## CPU Execution Mode
+The result of the great great first-generation Intel VT-x
+- Allowing VMM to run in a new **root** mode below ring 0.
+- All sensitive calls are trapped automatically to the hypervisor.
+- Storing Guest in VMCS (Intel VT-x)

 #vmm
 - There should be equal numbers of VMCSs and VMXON regions as the number of logical processors.
 - Check if VMX operations are supported